 '''

 {-# SPECIALIZE INLINE (name) :: (type) #-}

-Where top-level

 '''

-A SPECIALIZE pragma can optionally be followed with a INLINE or NOINLINE pragma, optionally followed by a phase, as described in INLINE and NOINLINE pragmas (page 533).
+A SPECIALIZE pragma can optionally be followed with a INLINE or NOINLINE pragma, optionally followed by a phase, as described in INLINE and NOINLINE pragmas (page 520).
 The INLINE pragma affects the specialised version of the function (only), and applies even if the function is recursive.
 The motivating example is this: